rkwitt/rkwitt.github.io/index.md

 ## News

+- **March 2025**: Paolo Pellizzoni (from [Karsten Borgwardt's group](https://www.biochem.mpg.de/borgwardt) at the MPI for Biochemistry completed his 6 month research visit with my group. **We already miss u!** Stay tuned, as there will be some great work coming out of this collaboration!

 - **Feb.
 2025**: Hastings Greer's and Lin Tian's paper *CARL: A Framework for Equivariant Image Registration* accepted at [CVPR](https://cvpr.thecvf.com/Conferences/2025); joint work with F.-X. Vialard, myself, R. Estepar and M. Niethammer - congrats Hastings and Lin!

 - **Feb.
 2025**: Sebastian Zeng successfully defended his PhD thesis - Congrats Sebastian!